jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 Variation: Straighten the elbow joint and face the palms toward the floor with the wrists crossed.

 ### Pose: Classical worship

+This is not really feasible to do in practice.
+I include it here mainly to connect with tradition.

 | sitting | standing | evaluation |
 |---|---|---|